College of Medicine & Sagore Dutta Hospital

 College of Medicine & Sagore Dutta Hospital (CMSDH), also known as Sagar Dutta Medical College, is a tertiary referral government hospital, medical college and research institute in the state of West Bengal, India.
 It is situated at Kamarhati, in the suburbs of Kolkata.
-It has been set up by the Government of West Bengal in 2010 and started M.B.B.S. courses from 2011 to reduce the shortfall of doctors in the state.
-It is affiliated to the West Bengal University of Health Sciences and recognised by Medical Council of India.
+It has been set up by the Government of West Bengal in 2010 and started M.B.B.S. courses from 2011 to reduce the shortfall of doctors in the state.Nursing and other Paramedical courses (under State Medical Faculty of West Bengal) are also offered.
+It is affiliated to the West Bengal University of Health Sciences and recognised by National Medical Commission.

 History

 Sagore Dutt Charitable Hospital and Dispensary initially started as a philanthropic organization with an objective of all round health care of the poor peasants and industrial workers of Kamarhati and adjoining areas.
 Its immense service to fulfill the objectives was recognized when the Medical Secretary, Dr. Anderson, on his India tour, visited ‘a rural hospital and dispensary situated outside Calcutta, the Sagore Dutt Charitable Hospital and Dispensary’ in January, 1937.
 The institute was taken over by the Government of West Bengal when it passed the Sagore Dutt Hospital Act, 1958.